brimdata/super/book/src/super-sql/types/set.md

 unless otherwise cast, e.g., `set[]::set[int64]` represents an empty set of integers.

-Sets can be created by reading external data (SUP files, database data, Parquet values, JSON objects, etc) or by constructing instances using
+Sets can be created by reading external data (e..g, TSUP files, database data, etc) or by constructing instances using
 [_set expressions_](#set-expressions) or other
 SuperSQL functions that produce sets.